pkp/Sheet2OJS/README.md

 ## CHanges in version 1.6.3.0 (Aug 2025)
 - Update to PHPOffice/PhpSpreadsheet 5.0
+- add support for href elements in submission_file
+- add support for citations/references

 ## CHanges in version 1.6.2.1 (Dec 2024)
 - Middle name removed from Readme as it is not supported by OJS